 The results of a Baidu.com image search for 雾霾 (wumai), the Chinese characters for smog.

 Surrounded on three sides by mountains and in close proximity to a large number of coal-fired power plants, Beijing has been afflicted by serious air pollution for many years.
 This pollution is exacerbated by the rapidly increasing number of cars in the Chinese capital, but only since 2011 has t...

-A Brief Guide to China’s Media Landscape – February 2014
+A Brief Guide to China’s Media Landscape – May 2014

 The table below shows mainland China’s most important websites, newspapers, and broadcast news organizations, together with numbers for website traffic, circulation and audience.

 in Chinese only).
 Like all numbers in China, they should be taken with a pinch of salt, for reference only.
 This list is updated every three months.

 Notes and updates since the last version of this report (published in February 2014

 • Weibo use continues to slow after the company’s IPO; their filings state a daily active user count of 61.4 million, but we believe that it is lower than that;